Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### Arctic Weather Satellite

-- **Arctic Weather Satellite** (AWS for short) was launched very recently - 08/2024, is scheduled to broadcast imagery at a TODO km/px quality.
+- **Arctic Weather Satellite** (AWS for short) is a prototype satellite that launched very recently - 08/2024, broadcasts imagery at a TODO km/px quality.
-- L band receptions have so far been unsuccesful, pending commisioning.
+- Broadcasts a 24/7 DB signal, but is scheduled to dump full orbit imagery to Svalbard.
+- Is a prototype to EPS-STERNA, which is scheduled to be a constellation that fills the gap in Geostationary satellite data present at the poles.
+These satellites are expected to launch in 2029, have the same imaging instrument.

+- The L band signal has been received, even already containing DB imagery.
+The broadcast is off as of the latest commit, likely pending commisioning of the satellite.

+> TODO: FFT Screenshot

 ### FengYun 3